How to Turn on Night Mode on iPhone Camera the Simple Way

 3. On which iPhone models is Night Mode available?

-Night Mode is supported on:
+Night Mode is available on:

-• iPhone 11 and newer (including all 12, 13, 14, 15 series)
+• iPhone 11 and newer

 4. Can I use Night Mode with the Ultra Wide lens?

-• iPhone 11: Night Mode works only on the main Wide lens.
+• iPhone 11: Night Mode works only on the main Wide lens

 5. Why are my Night Mode photos blurry?